th2-net/th2-data-services/README.md

 parentless_trees: List[EventTree] = etc.get_parentless_trees()

 # [4.4] Working with ParentEventsTreeCollection.
-# ParentEventsTreeCollection is a tree like EventsTreeCollection but it has only events that have references.
+# ParentEventsTreeCollection is a tree like EventsTreeCollection, but it has only events that have references.
+driver = HttpETCDriver(data_source=data_source)
-etc = ParentEventsTreeCollectionProvider5(events, data_source=data_source)
+etc = ParentEventTreeCollection(driver)
+etc.build(events)

 etc.show()